 Cybersecurity attacks are on the rise and are growing increasingly sophisticated.
-According to the FBI, cybersecurity attacks have increased 400% since the start of the pandemic!
-With the average cost of a cyber attack totaling $149K, it’s a serious issue.
+According to Forbes, cybersecurity attacks have increased 72% since 2021.
+With the average cost of a data breach totaling $4.45 million, it’s a serious issue.

 Many business owners are left wondering how to prevent cyber attacks.
 An often overlooked aspect of cybersecurity is the actions of the user, i.e., your employees.